 Jacinta, who, along with Daria Margarita, helped create Mayan Hope ~15 years ago, serves as Principal, and teaches students ages 4-6.
 Jacinta was very involved, along with Daria Margarita, in the site selection and design process of the new school.
 She is motivated to tend to the needs of every student and help prepare them for life.

-Daria Margarita, who has been with Mayan Hope since 2011, teaches students in the first, fifth and sixth grades.
+Daria Margarita, who has been with Mayan Hope since the beginning, teaches students in the first, fifth and sixth grades.
 She was also very involved, along with Principal Jacinta, in the site selection and design process of the new school.
 She is motivated to prove those wrong who say that these kids could not achieve anything.

 Magdalena, who has been with Mayan Hope since 2014, teaches students in the first and fourth grades.
 She loves sharing with the children, and helping them handle any situation presented in life so that they can become independent.